Donaim/proviral-pres1/slides.md

 - It uses blast, mafft, and mappy for alignment purposes.

-- Samples that passed QC proceed to CFEIntact analysis.
+- Samples that passed QC proceed to HIVSeqInR analysis.

+HIVSeqInR is still also supported.

 ---